Andrew-D-H/2048-game-for-CECS-455/README.md

 1. Run the makefile using /make
 2. type ./2048 to run with a randomly generate seed or ./2048 UserProvidedNumber (ex: ./2048 123125) to use a specific seed

+Control Scheme:
+input W/A/S/D then enter in order to shift the numbers